MicrosoftDocs/azure-video-indexer/azure-video-indexer/azure-video-indexer-ams-retirement-guide.md

 ### Projects

 VI has a Projects feature that can be used to edit and stitch together videos.
 Once your VI account has been updated, the feature will be limited until your videos are migrated.
-Updated VI accounts and VI accounts created after February 15th will not be able to create new Projects until June 2024.
+Updated VI accounts and VI accounts created after February 15th won't be able to create new Projects until June 2024.

 Existing projects will be playable, but you won’t be able to edit or render them.
 If needed, render and download the project files before you update your account.